Whiteknight/Acquaintance/docs/PubSub.md

 # Publish/Subscribe

-Publish/Subscribe ("Pub/Sub") is a messaging pattern where a component publishes a message on a **channel** and all **subscribers** to that channel receive a copy of the message.
+**Publish/Subscribe** ("Pub/Sub") is a messaging pattern where a component publishes a message on a **channel** and all **subscribers** to that channel receive a copy of the message.
 This is one of the core patterns of Acquaintance, and represents a substrate on which a number of other features and patterns are built.

-Pub/Sub represents a number of messaging *channels*, each of which contains a number of *subscribers*.
 Subscribers are added to a channel during setup, and messages can be published to a channel from anywhere in the application.
 As a general design philosophy, it's important to recognize that creating subscribers tends to happen relatively infrequently, during a setup or initialization phase of the application, but publishing messages tends to happen frequently at all other points of the application lifetime.
-For that reason, Acquaintance has been optimized to improve performance of Publish over Subscribe.
+For that reason, Acquaintance has been optimized to improve performance and simplicity of Publish over Subscribe.

 ## Channels

 Acquaintance Pub/Sub Channels are defined by two pieces of information: A payload **type** and a **topic**.
-In Acquaintance these two pieces of information together represent a unique key.
+In Acquaintance these two pieces of information together represent a unique key for a channel.

-Subscribers subscribe to a particular channel and publishers publish messages to a particular channel.

 Acquaintance has two modes of operation.
 The first treats topic strings as literals and makes a single match to the channel with the given topic.
 The second mode allows topic strings to contain **wildcards** and all channels are selected which match the pattern.

 ### Default Topic

-The default topic, if none is provided, is the empty string.
-For Subscribers, the `null` topic represents a wildcard to subscribe to all topics for the given payload type.
-For publishers, a `null` topic is coalesced to the default topic (empty string).
-When publishing messages, these three calls are all equivalent:
+The default topic for publishing, if none is provided, is the empty string.
+A `null` topic is coalesced to the default topic (empty string).
+These three calls are all equivalent:

 ```csharp
 messageBus.Publish<int>("", 1);